 Mr. Jeremy Skuse

 Honorary Fellow, Faculty of Science, The University of Melbourne.
-Jeremy is Executive Officer for the National Primary Industries Animal Welfare RD&E Strategy and works with The Animal Welfare Collaborative out of the University of Queensland.
-His Interests include practical assessment of animal welfare, welfare assurance and training programs which optimise animal welfare.
+Jeremy is also Animal Welfare Lead with Scolexia P/L. His Interests include practical assessment of animal welfare, welfare assurance and training programs, including ProHand, which optimise animal welfare.

 Ms. Maxine Rice